- 214 million women of reproductive age in developing countries who want to avoid pregnancy are not using a modern contraceptive method.

 Family planning is key to slowing unsustainable population growth and the resulting negative impacts on the economy, environment, and national and regional development efforts.

 Contraceptive use has increased in many parts of the world, especially in Asia and Latin America, but continues to be low in sub-Saharan Africa.
-Globally, use of modern contraception has risen slightly, from 54% in 1990 to 57% in 2012.
-Regionally, the proportion of women aged 15–49 reporting use of a modern contraceptive method has risen minimally or plateaued between 2008 and 2012.
-In Africa it went from 23% to 24%, in Asia it has remained at 62%, and in Latin America and the Caribbean it rose slightly from 64% to 67%.
-There is with significant variation among countries in these regions.
+Globally, use of modern contraception has risen slightly, from 54% in 1990 to 57.4% in 2015.
+Regionally, the proportion of women aged 15–49 reporting use of a modern contraceptive method has risen minimally or plateaued between 2008 and 2015.
+In Africa it went from 23.6% to 28.5%, in Asia it has risen slightly from 60.9% to 61.8%, and in Latin America and the Caribbean it has remained stable at 66.7%.

 Use of contraception by men makes up a relatively small subset of the above prevalence rates.
 The modern contraceptive methods for men are limited to male condoms and sterilization (vasectomy).